AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >
 >Dispatcher versions are independent of AEM.
 You may have been redirected to this page if you followed a link to the Dispatcher documentation that is embedded in the documentation for a previous version of AEM.

-Dispatcher is Adobe Experience Manager's caching and/or load balancing tool which can be used in conjunction with an enterprise-class web server.
+Dispatcher is Adobe Experience Manager's caching and/or load balancing tool that can be used in conjunction with an enterprise-class web server.

 The process for deploying dispatcher is independent of the web server and the OS platform chosen: